 We recommend that tutors have a specialist qualification such as the OCR Level 5 or 7 Diploma in Teaching Learners with Specific Learning Difficulties.

 We employ a team of specialist teachers who have trained in teaching both children and adults with Specific Learning Difficulties.
 Specialist Tuition for children can be arranged through the Centre to take place at school, college or at the Centre.
 An individualised approach is adopted for all tuition and is not restricted to any particular method.
-We offer Skills Development for adults – we believe it is never too late to gain valuable skills to help you succeed in life.

 A child’s self-esteem is very important.
 Many children who find learning difficult can get frustrated and demotivated which may lead to low self-esteem.
 Make sure your child understands what having dyslexia means for him/her, as knowing there is a reason for his/her difference can be a turning point.
 Knowing that difficulties are not an indicator of a general lack of ability can be reassuring and, at the same time, he/she needs to be helped to understand that he/she may have to work twice as hard as peers to achieve similar results.
 Support, understanding and realistic target setting are useful ways of maintaining a positive self-image.